-Under these guides, employees get automatic raises from year to year ("steps") with multiple columns providing higher pay for graduate degrees such as masters and doctorates ("lanes").
+The NJEA directs local associations to use "step and lane" salary guides, 26 whereby employees get automatic raises from year to year ("steps") with multiple columns providing higher pay for graduate degrees such as masters and doctorates ("lanes").
 Combined with NJEA-backed laws that privilege teacher seniority, these factors inevitably result in higher compensation costs as teachers move along in their careers.
-The NJEA has consistently pushed to increase the salary levels in these guides.24
+The NJEA has consistently pushed to increase the salary levels in these guides.27

-Regarding local budgets and taxes, what these salary guides do is take the decision to give raises out of the hands of local school boards.
+With regard to local budgets and taxes, these salary guides take the decision to give raises out of the hands of local school boards.
 The NJEA states this clearly: "If there is not a salary guide, employees would only receive a negotiated raise.
-There would be no built-in annual increases . . . and no way to progress to the highest salary."
-25
+There would be no